 Always take medication as prescribed by your doctor

 It is important for you to take your medication exactly as it is prescribed by your physician.
 Your doctor prescribes medication based on your specific needs and this may differ from how it is prescribed for others.
 For example, a medication or specific dose of medication that works for your best friend may not work for you.

 Keep an up-to-date list of the medications that you take on a regular basis

 Make sure that your physician knows all of the prescription and non-prescription (over-the counter) medications that you take on a regular or occasional basis, including any vitamins or dietary supplements.
 This is especially important if several different physicians are treating you.

-If you are not happy with the way the medication is making me feel
+If you are not happy with the way the medication is making you feel

 If you find you aren't responding well to a medication, call your doctor right away and talk about it.
 There may be other dosing options or even other medications available and your doctor may want you to try something else.

-Patients should check the packaging, notice any changes in shape and color of the medicine, and buy medicine only from known and/or established sources.
-If patients suspect a counterfeit or tampered product, they should report it to their pharmacy, healthcare provider, and the manufacturer.
-Patients should also save the medicine so that it can be tested.
+You should check the packaging, notice any changes in shape and color of the medicine, and buy medicine only from known and/or established sources.
+If you suspect a counterfeit or tampered product, you should report it to your pharmacy, healthcare provider, and the manufacturer.
+You should also save the medicine so that it can be tested.
 If you have additional questions or concerns about the safety of any of your Lilly medicines, please call 1.800.LillyRx.

 Learn more about counterfeit medicines.